 2. Very Affordable

 The cost of living in Taiwan is relatively affordable compared to western countries.
 It is not dirt cheap as Southeast Asia though.
-Metro is typically around $0.5 -$1 USD per ride, and for $5 USD, you can have fantastic meals.
+Metro is typically around $0.5 -$1 USD per ride, and for $5 USD, you can have a fantastic meal.

 Taiwan is especially friendly for travelers as most cafes have reliable free wifi.
 The City of Taipei also offers free wifi whenever you are in public places such as metro stations, or even on a bus.